Mariam Behnam: Career

-Over family objections, Behnam determined to become a teacher, took a post at her alma mater, Jufel Hurst High School.
-In 1947, Behnam took her grandmother on a lengthy trip traveling to Dubai and Bahrain, where they received an invitation to reconnect with their father, who they had not seen for many years.
+Despite family objections, Behnam became a teacher at her alma mater, Jufel Hurst High School.
+In 1947, Behnam took her grandmother on a lengthy trip to Dubai and Bahrain, where they received an invitation to reconnect with Behnam's father, whom they had not seen for many years.
 Behnam traveled to Iran and stayed three months and upon her return to Karachi, was invited by her father to relocate to Teheran.
 Moving with her son, she first worked on implementation of the Point Four Plan to improve health and education throughout the country.
 In the early 1950s, she allowed her son to go and live with his father, and soon thereafter, Behnam married a widower, Abdulla Pakravan, who had two children from a previous marriage, gave up her career, and moved to Bandar Abbas.

-Her retirement was short-lived, and after a year of living in Bandar Abbas, in 1956, Behnam became involved in a project to establish a high school for girls and joined the Ministry of Education.
+Her retirement was short-lived, and in 1956, after a year in Bandar Abbas, Behnam became involved in a project to establish a high school for girls and joined the Ministry of Education.
 That same year, she gave birth to a daughter, Shahnaz, who was followed within a year by a second daughter, Shirin.
 Behnam's improvement projects in Bandar Abbas included establishing courses at the high school for health and offering pre-natal and ante-natal courses on childcare.
-Joining several social and cultural organizations, she spearheaded project to establish an arts and crafts center, the first cinema, a public garden, a public library and founded the Museum of Anthropology.
+Joining several social and cultural organizations, she spearheaded projects to establish an arts and crafts center, the first cinema, a public garden, a public library and founded the Museum of Anthropology.

-In 1963, Behnam transferred from the Ministry of Education to the Ministry of Arts and Culture and 1964 she returned to Pakistan with an appointment to teach Persian in Lahore at the Iranian Cultural Center.
-Returning to school while simultaneously working, she completed bachelor's degree in 1967 and then earned a master's degree in literature from the University of Punjab in Lahore.
-Upon receipt of her bachelor's, Behnam was promoted to director of the Cultural Center, becoming the first Iranian woman appointed as a cultural attaché.
+In 1963, Behnam transferred from the Ministry of Education to the Ministry of Arts and Culture.
+In 1964, she returned to Pakistan to teach Persian in Lahore at the Iranian Cultural Center.
+Returning to school while simultaneously working, she earned a bachelor's degree in 1967 and then a master's degree in literature from the University of Punjab in Lahore.
+Upon earning her bachelor's degree, Behnam was promoted to director of the Cultural Center, becoming the first Iranian woman appointed as a cultural attaché.
 During this time frame, there was considerable unrest in Pakistan as well as two wars: the Indo-Pakistani War of 1965 and Bangladesh Liberation War in 1971.
-Benham chose to remain at her post, though most foreigners were evacuated in the period.
+Behnam chose to remain at her post, though most foreigners were evacuated.
 In 1965, she was awarded the Nishane Taj Medal for her bravery by the Shah and in 2010 was awarded a badge of courage from Pakistan.